apple/foundationdb/documentation/sphinx/source/api-c.rst

    Force the database to recover into the given datacenter.

-   A forced recovery will cause the database to lose the most recently committed mutations.
+   This function is only useful in a fearless configuration where you want to recover your database even with losing recently committed mutations.

-   The amount of mutations that will be lost depends on how far behind the remote datacenter is.
+   In particular, the function will set usable_regions to 1 and the amount of mutations that will be lost depends on how far behind the remote datacenter is.

    The function will change the region configuration to have a positive priority for the chosen dcId, and a negative priority for all other dcIds.

-   The function will set usable_regions to 1.
+   In particular, no error will be thrown if the given dcId does not exist.
+It will just have no effect on the cluster.

    If the database has already recovered, the function does nothing.
+Thus it's safe to call it multiple times.

    |future-returnvoid|